 Originally designed as a suite of townhouses by Joseph Kay in the early 19th century, the buildings now occupied by The Goodenough on Mecklenburgh Square were used as a nursing home during the Second World War.
 After an extensive renovation to provide guest and visitor accommodation, the buildings were re-opened as the Goodenough Club in 2001, before being renamed The Goodenough on Mecklenburgh Square in 2018.

 The College itself has a fascinating history.
-It was established in 1931 by Frederick Craufurd Goodenough (1866-1934), Chairman of Barclays Bank, to provide a community for students from what were then referred to as the “British Dominions”.
+It was established in 1931 by Frederick Craufurd Goodenough (1866-1934), Chairman of Barclays Bank, to provide a community for students from abroad who were new to the UK.
 Today, Goodenough College is an international institution, offering single student and family accommodation and an extensive extra-curricular programme of conferences, lectures and social activities.
 It is also an attractive venue for professional conferences and cultural events.

 History of The Goodenough in LondonRead more about this historic hotel in London